 4. Then, visit Blizzard official site to download World of Warcraft for Windows PC.

-7. Then, click on Download for Windows and wait until the game gets installed in your PC.
+5. Then, click on Download for Windows and wait until the game gets installed on your PC.

-9. Follow the on-screen instructions to install the game in your Windows 10 PC.
+7. Follow the on-screen instructions to install the game on your Windows 10 PC.

 - Fix System Service Exception on Windows 10 or 11